 Keeping your kegs clean and properly sanitizing them prior to filling them is an incredibly important practice for homebrewers.
 If you purchased a used corny keg, a thorough cleaning before your first use is definitely required.
 We recommend doing a deep clean on your keg after every 2-3 uses but rinsing well and sanitizing in between each use is an absolute must or you will risk ruining your beer.
 It is highly recommended that whenever you finish a keg, immediately rinse it well with hot water so that the remaining sugars don’t set, which will make the cleaning and sanitizing process much faster and easier when you’re ready to fill the keg again.

-There are several ways to clean a keg, including commercially-available keg and carboy washers, homemade keg and carboy washers, and disassembly.
 For the purpose of this article, we’ll focus on how to properly disassemble and clean the components of your corny keg by hand without any special equipment:

 Step One: Safely Release the Pressure in the Keg